chazworks/waggypuppy/src/wp-content/themes/twentyeleven/readme.txt

 == Copyright ==

-Twenty Eleven WordPress Theme, Copyright 2011-2024 wp.org, Automattic Inc., and contributors.
+Twenty Eleven __VAR_WP Theme, Copyright 2011-2024 wp.org, Automattic Inc., and contributors.
 Twenty Eleven is Distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify